December 2019 Vancouver Rent Prices

 Despite paying premium rates to live in Vancouver, tenants are saving in other ways, primarily on car-related expenses (vehicle, insurance, fuel and repairs).
 In addition, time is money, and living near where you work pays mental health dividends in terms of reduced commuting times and associated stress.

 If, however, prices and space requirements push you further away from the downtown core, consider buying an electric vehicle this year.
 Thousands of dollars in rebates could be yours in 2019 if you make the switch, considerably reducing the cost of commuting.
-Check out our post outlining all of the benefits and incentives of a 2019 e-vehicle purchase.

 Be sure to subscribe to our mailing list for all future updates on the Vancouver rental market!